+Association, differentiation, inclusion, exclusion are fundamental to thinking.
+We know everything in association with other things.
+Everything we know is placed somewhere on our mental map.
+If everything is of one color (as in a world covered with snow) and we cannot see a differentiating point of reference, we are lost.
 We think by seeing connections between things, and to see connections we need to see differences.
 We process information, and some of us process it better than others.
-When we dream our associations run wild.
-When we awake we orient ourselves: "Its Tuesday morning, 6 A.M. and here I am at home in Oshkosh."
-We orient ourselves with our mental map.
-Information that we gather we place on this map.
+When we dream our, associations run wild.
+When we awake we orient ourselves: "Its Tuesday morning, 6 A.M. and here I am at home in bed in the city of Oshkosh."
+Information that we have gathered we have placed on this map.
 Our mental maps are built with experience – greater at the age of sixty than in childhood.

-Copyright © 2010-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.